xinitrc/ws20130530-angular-talk/README.md

 ws20130530-angular-talk
 =======================

-Code examples from my AngularJS-Talk a the local web developers meetup.
+Slides and Code examples from my AngularJS-Talk a the local web developers meetup.